-A cracking celebrant is a great people person, a talented writer and a charismatic presenter.
+A great Melbourne wedding celebrant is a great people person, a talented writer and a charismatic presenter.
 If you have all three things locked (rare in this gig, despite it being saturated with purveyors), you’re dangerous.

 I’m working my way to being a total weapon.